I saw an online promo recently suggesting that all accountants should be blogging. How objective is this idea and does it really make sense?

 I should stress that I enjoy blogging and have now posted almost 500 items here since 2006.
-I also have a separate blog on which I have shared hundreds of posts on the subject of Accountant jokes and fun.
+I also have a separate blog on which I have shared hundreds of posts on the subject of The lighter side of accountancy and tax.
 I stopped writing my third blog at the end of 2011.
 The Tax-Buzz blog was where I shared over 400 insights and advice re tax related stories in the media over a 4 year period.
 I explained why I stopped adding to that blog in a blog post(!) in May 2012.

 Anyway, here are my 5 blogging myths – ie: reasons often given to encourage people to blog regularly and why I think that accountants are different.
 If you disagree, please add your comments below:

 1 – Build your credibility – This only works as regards people who see and read your blogs.
 Most accountants in practice are not seeking to build credibility across the UK, let alone the world.
 Their target audience is more local than that.
 Will your target audience (prospective clients, advocates and potential staff) find your blog and read it sufficiently to be influenced?
 There are certain tools you can use to help here but my own experience suggests that the impact will be minimal in real-life, as distinct from in theory.